KarbozovDamir/ascii-art-output/README.md

-# Ascii-art project
+# ascii-art-output
-> Ascii-art is a program that recieves a string
-> as an argument (but the second argument must be
+> Ascii-art-output as in the first subject(ascii-art) while writing the result into a file
+> The file must be named by using the flag --output=<fileName.txt>, in which --output is the
-> the name of the template: shadow, standard, thinkertoy),
+> flag and <fileName.txt> is the > file name which will contain the output.
-> and outputs the string in big letters using ASCII